dahmansphi/bireysel_algo_v1/README.md

 # About the Package
 ## Author's Words
 ```
-Welcome to **the First Edition of _the Bireysel Algorithm_** official documentation.
+Welcome to **the first Edition of the _Bireysel_ Algorithm** official documentation.
 I am Dr. Deniz Dahman
 the creator of the Bireysel algorithm and the author of this package.
 In the following section you
 will have a brief introduction on the principal idea of the Bireysel algorithm.
 In addition, a reference to the academic publication on the method.
 Before going ahead, I would like